rishiagrawal089/7-Days_Of_ReactJS/Day_6_Of_Learning/Day_6_Of_Learning.md

 }
 ```
 ### useLocation()
-The `useLocation` hook in React Router is used to return the current location of a React component.
-The `useLocation` returns the current location as an object and comes with props such as
+The `useLocation()` hook in React Router is used to return the current location of a React component.
+The `useLocation()` returns the current location as an object and comes with props such as :-

 - pathname
 - state
 - search
 - key
 - hash

 These props can be used with useEffect hook to perform side effects such as clicks onScroll or return state parsed to a Link component.

 #### NOTE :- ** Refer to this medium article for deeper knowledge on each one [useLocation() Hook](https://medium.com/@alexanie_/https-ocxigin-hashnode-dev-uselocation-hook-in-react-router-758a0a711308)